tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 * The channel binder (channel_binder) is a partial transcript of the TLS handshake, up to (but not including) the Certificate message.

-A hash of the encoded binder must be included in the attestation evidence.
+A hash of the binder must be included in the attestation evidence.
+Previous to hashing, the binder must be encoded as described in {{binding-mech}}.

 The hash algorithm negotiatied within the handshake must be used wherever hashing is required for the binder.